LivHed/joel-adrian/README.md

 ## Credits
 ### Content
+The text on the About me page was written by Joel Adrian, sent to me in purpose to use it on the website.
-The text for section Y was copied from the Wikipedia article Z
+(for section Y was copied from the Wikipedia article Z)

 ### Media
-The photos used in this site were obtained from ...

-The photos used in this site were obtained from Joel Adrian, that is allowed to use the images he´s in if it´s not used to sell something. **Ask Joel if there were more reasons, to be sure**
+The photos used in this site were obtained from Joel Adrian, the owner of the photos.
-The videos used in this site were linked from Joel Adrians own Vimeo page.
-Here is [one of them.](https://vimeo.com/339213684)
-Here is [the other video](https://vimeo.com/198885890) from Joeal Adrians Vimeo page.
+The videos used in this site were linked from Joel Adrians own Vimeo page, the owner of the videos.
+Here is [one of them.](https://vimeo.com/339213684) and here is [the other video](https://vimeo.com/198885890) from Joeal Adrians Vimeo page.

 ### Acknowledgements
 I received inspiration for this project from [this website](https://www.ellettecraddock.com/)